arosas17/Movies-ETL./README.md

 ![movies_query.png](/Images/movies_query.png) ![ratings_query.png](/Images/ratings_query.png)

 These tables are screenshots of the number of rows that were obtained after exporting to a database, the movies row count on the left and the ratings on the right.
 These counts suggest that everything was transferred correctly.

+Two resource files are too large to attach.